arpitbbhayani/articles/blogs/big-number-arithmetic-python.md

 };
 ```

-These are some meta fields in the `PyObject` struct but that we shall discuss some time in the future.
-The fields that we will focus on are `ob_digit[1]` and `ob_size`.
+> These are some meta fields in the `PyObject` struct but that we shall discuss some time in the future.
+The field that we will focus on is `ob_digit[1]`.

-`ob_size` is something that stores the `len` of the object.

 ### Decoding `digit ob_digit[1];`

-`typedef uint32_t digit;`

-`ob_digit` thus is an array by default allocated to size `1` which means it can be extended as required through `malloc`
+`ob_digit` is an array of `digit` by statically allocated size `1` and if required could be malloced to any length.
+Judging by this variable we can say that this array will store digits of the integer but we are not sure how it is actually storing it.

-Generally, In languages like C/C++, the precision of integers is limited to 64-bit, but Python has built-in support for Arbitrary-precision integers.
-Since Python 3 there is no longer simple integer type, and all integers are represented as a bignum. calculations are performed on numbers whose digits of precision are limited only by the available memory of the host system.
+---Generally, In languages like C/C++, the precision of integers is limited to 64-bit, but Python has built-in support for Arbitrary-precision integers.
+Since Python 3 there is no longer a simple integer type, and all integers are represented as a bignum. calculations are performed on numbers whose digits of precision are limited only by the available memory of the host system.

+# Understanding storage

+A naive way of storing a digit is by actually storing a decimal digit of the number in one item of the array.
+But this is really inefficient because representing a digit that ranges from 0 to 10, which could be represented by max 4 bits is given 32 bits of space.
+Once this type of storage is implemented performing operations like addition subtraction will be like high school maths.

+But is python storing digits like this?

+---

 Basically Python longs are implemented as an array of digits.
 So, for example, 1234 might be represented using [1, 2, 3, 4], then mathematical operations are done using the standard grade-school formulas for, ex, adding, subtracting, and multiplying large numbers by hand.